qleet/user-docs/docs/architecture/threeport-controllers.md

 To drill into a little more detail, a Threeport controller internally consists of one or more reconcilers.
 Each reconciler is responsible for the state of a single object type.
 To continue the example above, two objects were created by the developer.
-A WorkloadInstance and a WorkloadServiceDependency.
+A WorkloadDefinition and a WorkloadInstance.
 The Workload controller has a distinct reconciler for each object.

 ![Workload Controller Reconcilers](../img/ThreeportReconcilers.png)